Quint-Langeveld/Project/README.md

 This app makes use of two external libraries.
 The first is AnyChart Library and computes the Pie chart (BRON: https://www.anychart.com).
 The second is a library from GraphView (BRON: http://www.android-graphview.org) and computes the line graph.
 Both libraries get their data from the local SQLite database to show their graphs with.

 ##### Scripts
-*Gesture Detection*: The implementation of a gesture detection in the MainActivity if from BRON: https://stackoverflow.com/questions/937313/fling-gesture-detection-on-grid-layout.
+**Gesture Detection**: The implementation of a gesture detection in the MainActivity if from BRON: https://stackoverflow.com/questions/937313/fling-gesture-detection-on-grid-layout.

-The script for the *Pop-up Messages* was retrieved from BRON: http://www.androiddom.com/2011/06/displaying-android-pop-up-dialog.html.
+**Pop-up Messages** were retrieved from BRON: http://www.androiddom.com/2011/06/displaying-android-pop-up-dialog.html.